mitches-got-glitches/testing-tips/testing-tips.md

 &mdash; [PEP 20, The Zen of Python](https://www.python.org/dev/peps/pep-0020/)

 <aside class="notes">
 A good test script should be a joy to look at.

-It should take the reader through how a function or class is supposed to be used, and how it's not supposed to be used.
-It should show you what's going in, and what's coming out.
-The reader should have a clear cut example of the use of the function without the need to actually run it.
+It should take the reader through a clear cut example of how a function or class is supposed to be used, and often, how it's not supposed to be used, without having the need to run it themselves.
+For me, I want to see what's going in, what's being executed, and what's coming out.
+Anything else is a distraction.
+If you have complex setup procedures, abstract as much as you can out of the test script so that you're left only with the bare essentials for understanding what your functions are doing.

 I've highlighted there one line from the Zen of Python, "Readability Counts".
-It's as much true for test scripts as it is for your source files.
-If you thought you could simply write a passing test and that would be the end of it, well you have got another thing coming - let me tell you.
+I think it's as true for test scripts as it is for your source files.

-For me, I want to see what's going in, what's being executed, and what's coming out.
-Anything else is a waste of space.
-And I'd want to be abstracting as much of that out of the test script as possible so that what I'm left with is all I need to get a clear understanding of what that function is supposed to be doing.
+While of course utility is the most important attribute of your test suite, (your tests should be well designed, have good coverage and should pass as a minimum), taking some care to layout your tests in a way that is easy to read and understand will elevate your test scripts into a key part of your program's documentation.

 Additionally, I want to see any data inputs or outputs in a way that is easy for my human brain to comprehend, preferably without scrolling - I'll come onto a few tips later on to help with this.
 </aside>